awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 1. Choose the service that you want to connect to from the dropdown list\.
    +  **Amazon S3**
    +  **Amazon Comprehend**
-   +  **Amazon SageMaker**
+   +  **SageMaker**

 1. Choose **Connect service**\.

 1. Enter the required information for the specific service on the **Connect cluster** window:
-   +  For Amazon SageMaker, enter the Amazon Resource Name \(ARN\) of an Amazon SageMaker endpoint\.
+   +  For SageMaker, enter the Amazon Resource Name \(ARN\) of an SageMaker endpoint\.
 For details about what the endpoint represents, see [Deploy a Model on Amazon SageMaker Hosting Services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.

-      In the navigation pane of the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/home), choose **Endpoints** and copy the ARN of the endpoint you want to use\.
+      In the navigation pane of the [SageMaker console](https://console.aws.amazon.com/sagemaker/home), choose **Endpoints** and copy the ARN of the endpoint you want to use\.
    +  For Amazon Comprehend, you don't specify any additional parameter\.
    +  For Amazon S3, enter the ARN of an Amazon S3 bucket to use\.

       The format of an Amazon S3 bucket ARN is `arn:aws:s3:::bucket_name`\.
-Ensure that the Amazon S3 bucket you use is set up with the requirements for training Amazon SageMaker models\.
+Ensure that the Amazon S3 bucket you use is set up with the requirements for training SageMaker models\.
 When you train a model, your Aurora DB cluster requires permission to export data to the Amazon S3 bucket, and also to import data from the bucket\.

       For more about an Amazon S3 bucket ARN, see [Specifying Resources in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the Amazon Simple Storage Service Developer Guide\.
-For more about using an Amazon S3 bucket with Amazon SageMaker, see [Step 1: Create an Amazon Amazon S3 Bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the Amazon SageMaker Developer Guide\.
+For more about using an Amazon S3 bucket with SageMaker, see [Step 1: Create an Amazon Amazon S3 Bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) in the Amazon SageMaker Developer Guide\.

 1. Choose **Connect service**\.

 1. Aurora creates a new IAM role and adds it to the DB cluster's list of **Current IAM roles for this cluster**\.
 The IAM role's status is initially **In progress**\.
 The IAM role name is autogenerated with the following pattern for each connected service:
    +  The Amazon S3 IAM role name pattern is `rds-cluster_ID-S3-policy-timestamp`\.
-   +  The Amazon SageMaker IAM role name pattern is `rds-cluster_ID-SageMaker-policy-timestamp`\.
+   +  The SageMaker IAM role name pattern is `rds-cluster_ID-SageMaker-policy-timestamp`\.
    +  The Amazon Comprehend IAM role name pattern is `rds-cluster_ID-Comprehend-policy-timestamp`\.

     Aurora also creates a new IAM policy and attaches it to the role\.
 The policy name follows a similar naming convention and also has a timestamp\.

-#### Creating an IAM Policy to Access Amazon SageMaker \(AWS CLI Only\)<a name="aurora-ml-creating-iam-policy-sagemaker"></a>
+#### Creating an IAM Policy to Access SageMaker \(AWS CLI Only\)<a name="aurora-ml-creating-iam-policy-sagemaker"></a>

 **Note**
  When you use the AWS Management Console, Aurora creates the IAM policy automatically\.
 In that case, you can skip this section\.

- The following policy adds the permissions required by Aurora MySQL to invoke an Amazon SageMaker function on your behalf\.
-You can specify all of your Amazon SageMaker endpoints that you need your database applications to access from your Aurora MySQL cluster in a single policy\.
-The policy allows you to specify the AWS Region for an Amazon SageMaker endpoint\.
-However, an Aurora MySQL cluster can only invoke Amazon SageMaker models deployed in the same AWS Region as the cluster\.
+ The following policy adds the permissions required by Aurora MySQL to invoke an SageMaker function on your behalf\.
+You can specify all of your SageMaker endpoints that you need your database applications to access from your Aurora MySQL cluster in a single policy\.
+The policy allows you to specify the AWS Region for an SageMaker endpoint\.
+However, an Aurora MySQL cluster can only invoke SageMaker models deployed in the same AWS Region as the cluster\.

 ```
 {